 (7 points) The first of these articles on the Fulton Fish Market provides a brief non-technical description of how the market operated.
 In the 6th edition, Studenmund advised (Rule 3, p.
 385) that one should be “intimately familiar with the subject being investigated – its history, institutions, operating constraints, measurement peculiarities, cultural customs, and so on . . .”
 I would like you to begin by looking at this article.
 If you access Virgo you will see a menu along the top bar.
 Click on “Databases.”
 Under the heading “Popular Links” you will find JSTOR.
 Click on JSTOR.
 You can focus your search best by using the “Advanced Search” option.
 Using the bibliographic information given above you should quickly be able to access a pdf of the Journal of Economic Perspectives article.
 According to this article, what are the factors that chiefly determine the quantity of fish supplied?
 What daily purchasing pattern was commonly observed among the customers who came to the market?
 Sp9b

+“Quantity supplied was primarily determined by weather conditions.
+Wind and waves are the greatest determinant of the quantity of fish likely to be caught.” (pg 211)

+“Most buyers followed distinct purchasing patterns.
+Monday, Thursday and Friday were big days, but Tuesday and Wednesday were relatively quiet.” (pg 211)

 Step II